Trinity Meadows Race Track

 Trinity Meadows Race Track was a large American horse racing track located in Willow Park, Parker County, Texas.
 The track operated in the 1960s without gambling as Clear Fork Downs, and was later named Squaw Creek Downs.

 The new owner renamed the track Trinity Meadows and was one of the first horse racing tracks opened once Texas legalized parimutuel betting.
 The track opened in May 1991 with first year profit of $1.8 million and $1.3 the following year.
-Once nearby Lone Star Park opened, attendance plummeted and Trinity Meadows closed on August 6, 1996.
+Despite rumors, Lone Star Park opened after Trinity Meadows closed on August 6, 1996.
+Trinity Meadows Raceway lost its Class I racing permit after Weber v.
+Trinity Meadows proved their case in federal court.
+Trinity Meadows violated the Clean Water Act by polluting the Trinity River in Willow Park, TX.
 The property was sold in 1997 at a bankruptcy auction.
 The structures have since been demolished.